jaredzhenderson/jaredzhenderson.github.io/hobbies.md

 *Badlands: A Politics & Philosophy Podcast*

-I'm one of the collaborators on this podcast.
+I'm one of the collaborators [on this podcast](http://www.badlandsphilosophy.com/#/).
 We try to bring philosophical nuance to political discussions.
 We've been working on a series on money in politics and have recorded a number of roundtable discussions about issues such as political compromise, optics in politics, and what future generations might blame us for.
-We plan to launch mid-summer 2018.

 *Fiction*

 I'm an avid reader, especially of science fiction.
-Some of my favorite writers are Douglas Adams, Ursula K. LeGuin, Octavia Butler, and Cixin Liu.
-I'm planning to read all of Terry Pratchett's *Discworld* novels --- at this point I'm about 15% there.
-Favorites so far have been *Equal Rites* and *Men At Arms.* I'm also revisiting some favorites from high school; I just finished *Fahrenheit 451* and am planning to go through most of Orwell's catalogue this summer.
+Some of my favorite writers are Douglas Adams, Ursula K. LeGuin, and Cixin Liu.
+Some of my favorite novels I've read this year include *Men at Arms*, *Crime & Punishment*, and *Vacationland.*

 *Advocating for internet privacy*